-Thailand sits at the centre of the Indochina Peninsula in Asia and it's known worldwide as a wonderful holiday destination, so flights to Thailand are always sought-after.
-Once there, you will find great food, a lovely tropical climate, fascinating culture and great beaches, and what's more all this won't break the budget either!
+Thailand sits at the centre of the Indochina Peninsula in Asia and is known worldwide as a covetable holiday destination, so flights there are always sought after.
+Once you've arrived, you will find great food, a lovely tropical climate, fascinating culture and great beaches - what's more, all this won't break the budget!
 In fact, the majority of your holiday budget will be consumed by the price of your Thailand flight, so aim to stay as long as you can.

-Expect a huge variety in experiences too, from bustle of Bangkok, to the northern jungles and the southern beach resorts whose white sands have become synonymous with perfection, and more too.
+Expect a huge variety of experiences too, from the bustle of Bangkok to the northern jungles and the southern beach resorts whose white sands have become synonymous with perfection.
 One thing's for sure, once you've been on a flight to Thailand, you'll want to go back for more!

 Your flight to Thailand could arrive into any number of airports, and where you arrive will largely dictate what sort of holiday you will have.
 If you're simply after the cheapest flight to Thailand that's out there, and will worry about heading off elsewhere once you're on the ground, then you definitely should go for a flight to Thailand's busiest airport, Suvarnabhumi Airport in Bangkok.

-It's usually cheapest to take an indirect flight to Thailand, with many Bangkok services stopping along the way.
-The travelling time on a direct flight to Thailand from the UK is just over 11 hours, and with a stopover this can get to over 15 hours very easily.
+It's usually cheapest to take an indirect flight to Thailand, with many services to Bangkok stopping along the way.
+The travel time on a direct flight to Thailand from the UK is just over 11 hours, and with a stopover this can get to over 15 hours very easily.
 Watch out for two-stop flights though, as these often take well over 24 hours without any cost benefits over the one-stop flights to Thailand.

-Getting a flight to Phuket, is normally the way to get to the southern beaches of Thailand on the cheap, whilst a cheap internal Thailand flight onwards to Krabi or Ko Samui can save you precious time.
+Getting a flight to Phuket is normally the way to get to the southern beaches of Thailand on the cheap, whilst a cheap internal Thailand flight onwards to Krabi or Koh Samui can save you precious time.
 But if the culture is why you're looking into a Thai flight, then heading to Chiang Mai will be money well spent.